Logical convergence laws via stochastic approximation and Markov processes: Abstract

 \section{Abstract}

-In this paper we prove that the uniform attachment random graph with bounded degrees obeys the first-order convergence law.
-To prove the law, we describe the dynamics of the logical equivalence class of the random graph using Markov chains.
+Since the paper of Kleinberg and Kleinberg, SODA'05, where it was proven that the preferential attachment random graph with degeneracy at least 3 does not obey the first order 0-1 law, no general methods were developed to study logical limit laws for recursive random graph models with arbitrary degeneracy.
+Even in the (possibly) simplest case of the uniform attachment, it is still not known whether the first order convergence law holds in this model.
+We prove that the uniform attachment random graph with bounded degrees obeys the first order convergence law.
+To prove the law, we describe dynamics of first order equivalence classes of the random graph using Markov chains.
 The convergence law follows from the existence of a limit distribution of the considered Markov chain.
 To show the latter convergence, we use stochastic approximation processes.